BSc Reproductive Biology

 You will take three compulsory courses covering:

 - molecular and cellular biology

 Plus others from a range of biomedical and non-biomedical courses.
-You are expected to take at least one course in biological chemistry.
+We expect you to take at least one course in biological chemistry.

 The theme of your second year is 'foundational understanding of biomedical sciences'.
 This includes essential learning in biomedical disciplines.